neilzim/SCDA/design_survey_HOWTO.rst

 ``$ crontab crontab_awesomesurvey``

-You can edit the crontab directly, for example to modify the minute of execution, via
+Optionally, you can edit the new crontab directly (for example, to modify the execution schedule) via

 ``$ crontab -e``